2019 GRANT AWARDSContinuing to meet the needs of our community

-The Camas-Washougal Community Chest is pleased to announce the award of 23 grants totaling $83,350 to local non-profit organizations delivering services, exclusively, to children and families in Camas and Washougal.
-The grants will fund such diverse services as emergency food assistance, aid to families in crisis or needing emergency services, safe temporary shelter for at-risk youth, summer reading programs at local libraries or enhancing the habitat of Gibbons Creek in the Steigerwald Lake National Wildlife Refuge.
+The Camas-Washougal Community Chest is pleased to announce the award of 28 grants totaling $103,500 to local non-profit organizations delivering services, exclusively, to children and families in Camas and Washougal.
+The grants will fund such diverse services as emergency food assistance, aid to families in crisis or needing emergency services, safe temporary shelter for at-risk youth, a severe weather shelter program at the Washougal Senior Center, a homeless family day center located at Saint Thomas Aquinas in Camas or enhancing the habitat of Gibbons Creek in the Steigerwald Lake National Wildlife Refuge.
 In addition, Campership Awards are being provided to local Camas-Washougal Boy Scout troops to allow families in need to send their scouts to summer camp.
 Since 1946 the Community Chest has been all about local people helping local people.

-Some of the non-profit organizations being funded in 2018 include Inter-Faith Treasure House, Children Home Society’s East County Family Resource Center, Janus Youth Program and Lower Columbia Estuary Partnership.
-For a complete listing of the 2018 grant awards see attached 2018 grant summary.
+Some of the non-profit organizations being funded in 2019 include Inter-Faith Treasure House, Children Home Society’s East County Family Resource Center, Janus Youth Program, ReFuel Washougal, Family Promise of Clark County and Lower Columbia Estuary Partnership.
+For a complete listing of the 2019 grant awards see attached 2019 grant summary.

-Thanks to major donations from the GP Foundation, GP employees, Camas School District employees, City of Camas employees, Exterior Wood, Waste Connections, Windemere Foundation, IQ for Kids and the L. R. Mitchner Philanthropic Fund, CWCC is well on the way to funding these grants.
-To reach its 2018 fundraising goal of $83,350, however, the CWCC needs additional donations from individuals and businesses in Camas and Washougal.
+Thanks to major donations from the GP Foundation, GP employees, Camas School District employees, City of Camas employees, Windermere Foundation and IQ for Kids CWCC is well on the way to funding these grants.
+To reach its 2019 fundraising goal of $103,500, however, the CWCC needs additional donations from individuals and businesses in Camas and Washougal.
 More information and donation forms can be found on the CWCC’s website at www.CamasWashougalCommunityChest.org.
 The CWCC is a registered 501 (c) (3) non-profit organization for federal charitable tax deduction purposes.
-Says CWCC President David Pinkernell, “the needs in the local community continue to be great and we hope families and businesses can help the Community Chest support local non-profit organizations that are providing much needed community services”.
+Says CWCC President David Pinkernell, “giving to the Community Chest is an easy and efficient way to help people in need in our home town”.

-Estimated number of individuals served by grants – more than 17,000
+Estimated number of individual services funded by grants – more than 18,000

 - Partners with Camas Parks and Recreation – Helps buy Camtown Youth Festival’s arts and crafts supplies.